-The China Oxford Scholarship Fund grants up to 20 awards annually with amounts ranging from £2,000 to £20,000.
+The China Oxford Scholarship Fund grants up to 20 awards annually with amounts up to £20,000.
 The duration of these awards is for one academic year.
 All the awards are open to any subject.
 However, some have preferences for a particular area of study or a particular college at the University of Oxford.

-China Oxford Award – £5,000 or higher.
-Open to any subject.
+China Oxford Award – Open to any subject.
 Number of awards, usually about three to four, vary each year depending on applicants.

-Hoare Family Award – Up to £5,000.
-Preference will be given to those studying in social sciences.
+Hoare Family Award – Preference will be given to those studying in social sciences.
 This Award is made possible with support from Alexander Hoare & The Golden Bottle Trust.

-The Spirit of Hong Kong Award – £5,000 up to a maximum of £7,500.
-Preference to pharmacology, biochemical or medical-related research but, depending on applicants in any given year, not to be a restrictive criteria.
+The Spirit of Hong Kong Award – Preference to Pharmacology, Biochemical or Medical-related research but, depending on applicants in any given year.

-Tang Oxford Award – Up to £18,000.
-Preference is given to mainland Chinese students studying in STEM (science, technology, engineering and maths) subjects.
+Tang Oxford Award – Preference is given to mainland Chinese students studying in STEM (science, technology, engineering and maths) subjects.

-Wei Oxford Award – Up to £5,000.
-The Award was established in memory of the late Wei Dong, founder of the Yongjin Group.
+Wei Oxford Award – The Award is open to any subject.
+It was established in memory of the late Wei Dong, founder of the Yongjin Group.

-Winkler Oxford Award – Up to £5,000.
-Preference will be given to those studying in the area of medicine or psychology.
+Winkler Oxford Award – Preference will be given to those studying in the area of Medicine or Psychology.

-Pay It Forward Award – £10,000 to £12,000.
-May be given as two awards.
-Open to any subject.
-The Award was established by a group of former Oxbridge scholars.
+Pay It Forward Award – Open to any subject.
+The Award was established by former William Louey Education Foundation Oxbridge scholars.

-Magdalen Award – Up to £5,000.
-First preference given to Magdalen College students; if this is not met, consideration goes to students from all colleges reading Computer Science or Engineering.
+Magdalen Award – Preference given to Magdalen College students or those studying Computer Science or Engineering.

-China Oxford Honorary Awards – £2,000 each.
-Open to any subject.
-Available to candidates for academic excellence and extra curricular leadership, but with no perceived financial need.
-Numbers vary each year.
+China Oxford Honorary Awards – Open to any subject.
+Available to candidates in recognition to academic excellence and extra-curricular leadership.